Qing Dynasty Ivory Sitting Dwen "Small Ivory Figure Embroidered Dwen"

 The copyright of the 3D model belongs to the original author and the material may not be distributed, published, transmitted, copied, rented, resold or compiled in any form.

-This work was created during the Qianlong period of the Qing Dynasty (1644-1911) (1736-95).
-During the peak of the Qing Dynasty, luxury goods became more popular and affordable for both merchants and non official literati.
-The growing urban population has encouraged the consumption of luxury goods and local handicrafts.
-This ivory carved and painted piece imitates small garden chairs, showcasing the exquisite skills of the talented craftsmen of the Qing Dynasty, as well as the craftsmanship of embroidering character patterns.
-This craftsmanship combines embroidery and furniture making, showcasing the unique charm of traditional Chinese handicrafts.
-This pedestal is currently housed in the Cleveland Museum of Art.
+The work is from the Qianlong period (1736-95) of the Qing Dynasty (1644-1911).
+At the age of the Qing dynasty, luxury goods became more popular and affordable, including merchants and literati in unofficial positions.
+The growing urban population has encouraged the consumption of luxury goods and local crafts.
+This piece of ivory carved and painted to imitate a small garden chair shows the exquisite skills of the talented craftsmen of the Qing Dynasty, the craft of embroidering figure patterns, which combines embroidery and furniture making, showing the unique charm of traditional Chinese handicrafts.
+This sill is currently in the collection of the Cleveland Museum of Art.